lupomikti/3dmigoto-ini-extension/sublime-text-pkg/README.md

 ## Current Features

+* Provides syntax highlighting for the Migoto INI file language including the PCRE2 Regular Expressions used in ShaderRegex sections
+* Allows for comment toggling
+* Adds folding for whole sections by their header
+* Adds a pseudo-multiline comment construct `;< ... ;>`
+* Defines variables and callable sections as symbols for easier symbol navigation
+* Adds automatic indentation for conditional blocks

-Currently this package only provides syntax highlighting.
-Programmatic language features will be available in the future once an LSP language server is in place.
+Programmatic language features are planned to come soon once an LSP language server is made.

 #### Customization

 You can customize the colors of the highlighting by going to `Preferences > Customize Color Scheme`; this will open a window with the current theme's color scheme file open on the left and a copy of that on the right where you will enter your customizations in.
 There is a comment at the top of the right-side editor with a link to color scheme documentation.
 The gist is that you will mimic what the official theme file is doing and your customizations will take precedence.
 For example, I have a custom Catppuccin theme installed and have made some modifications to it as follows:

 <details>
-<summary>JSON edit of Catppuccin Mocha theme for 3DM INI highlighting</summary>
+<summary>JSON edit of Catppuccin Mocha theme for Migoto highlighting</summary>

 ```jsonc
 {